amitaibu/Gizra/_posts/2014-04-29-configure-angularjs-travis-ci.md

 ![]({{BASE_PATH}}/assets/images/posts/configure-angularjs-travis-ci/testing.png)

-Now every commit you will be inform if some commit broke the application.
+Now every commit you will be notify, if some commit broke the application.